yegor256/judges/README.md

 via the command line `--option` flag of the `update` command; and `expected` is an array of XPath expressions that must be present in the XML of the Factbase when the test is finished.

+The `category` may have one or an array of categories, which then may be turned on via the `--category` command line flag.

 ## How to contribute